A home of history and family

 Opening and Admission

-Our passionate guides will lead you on a 90-minute tour of the Hall, where you can explore the fascinating collection of historical artwork, antique furniture, and arms and armour.
-They will bring to life the cultural and historical significance of the Hall, providing a unique experience for all visitors.
-Contact us today to arrange a visit to Bodrhyddan Hall.
+Our passionate guides can also lead you on a 90-minute tour of the Hall, where you can explore the fascinating collection of historical artwork, antique furniture, and arms and armour.
+Tours leave at 1.45, 2.30 and 3.15pm and entry is just £10 per adult (£5 for children under 16).
+House tours include access to the gardens as well as the tea rooms.

 Get in Touch